• Free shipping on all orders

 6. Medical Reasons

-You should only worry if your cat has started neck biting and has generally become more aggressive lately.
+You should only worry if your cat has started neck biting and has become more aggressive lately.
 If your cat seems to have had a sudden behavioral change, it could be from a medical problem.
-A cat in pain might start to direct that pain toward another cat through redirected aggressive behavior.
+A cat in pain can direct it toward another cat through redirected aggressive behavior.

-Certain medical conditions, such as hypothyroidism, hormonal imbalances, and cognitive problems, can all result in aggression.
-If you notice a sudden change in your cat’s behavior or mood, make an appointment with your vet right away.
+Some medical conditions, such as hypothyroidism, hormonal imbalances, and cognitive problems, can all result in aggression.
+If you notice a sudden change in your cat’s behavior or mood, immediately make an appointment with your vet.

 How Can You Stop Aggressive Biting?

 There are a few steps that you can take if you’re worried about neck biting, particularly if it seems more aggressive and less playful.
-In some cases, you might need to speak to your vet or get an animal behaviorist involved.
+Sometimes, you might need to speak to your vet or an animal behaviorist.

 • Learn to recognize the precursors.
 The best way to deal with aggressive behavior is to prevent it.
-A crucial step is learning to recognize the precursors to the aggression by understanding what triggers it and knowing the steps that can be taken to prevent and redirect it.
+A crucial step is learning to recognize the precursors of aggression by understanding what triggers it and knowing the steps that can be taken in order to avoid and redirect it.

 • Don’t punish.
 Remember that punishment will not work with cats.
-They only grow to fear and resent their owners, and they might also take it as an invitation to act with more aggression.
+They will only grow to fear and resent their owners, and they might also take it as an invitation to act more aggressively.

 • Be consistent.
-Make sure everyone in your household knows the rules, and they all consistently follow them.
+Make sure everyone in your household knows the rules and consistently follows them.
 Your cat might get mixed messages, which means the lessons won’t work.

 • Keep them busy.
-Offer a range of toys they can chase, bite, hunt, or kick instead.
+Provide several toys they can chase, bite, hunt, or kick instead.

 Conclusion

-In many cases, cats might just be playing a little rough, including neck biting, and that’s normal behavior and nothing to worry about.
-If you notice more behavioral changes and the cat becoming more aggressive, speak to your vet on the chance that there might be something medically wrong with your cat.
+In many cases, cats might just be playing a little rough, which is normal behavior and nothing to worry about.
+If you notice more behavioral changes and the cat is becoming more aggressive, contact your vet for an examination to determine if they have a health problem.

-If this behavior starts up suddenly but you’ve also brought a new pet into the home, it could be a dominance and territorial issue.
-Just keep an eye on the situation, and only step in if things seem to be getting out of hand.
+If this behavior starts suddenly but you’ve also brought a new pet into the home, it could be a dominance and territorial issue.
+Keep an eye on the situation, and only step in if things seem to be getting out of hand.

 Feature Image Credit: Michael Cabal, Shutterstock